atul2512/stanford-ee-yahtzee/README.md

-This is my implementation of Yahtzee for Assignment 5 in Stanford's Engineering Everywhere CS106a course.
-It is currently incomplete, although it is working.
+This is my implementation of Yahtzee for Assignment 5 in Stanford's Engineering Everywhere [CS106a](http://see.stanford.edu/see/courseinfo.aspx?coll=824a47e1-135f-4508-a5aa-866adcae1111) course.
+It is played according to [standard Yahtzee rules](http://en.wikipedia.org/wiki/Yahtzee#Rules_overview), although I have chosen not to implement the "Yahtzee as a wild" and bonus points for Yahtzees beyond the first (it was not part of the spec for the assignment).

+`Yahtzee.java` is my code, except for the `main` method and the first few lines of the `run` method.
+Those parts and all other source and resources were provided by Stanford as part of the course materials.

+One suggestion that the Stanford assignment handout suggested was implementing a "cheat" mode for testing purposes.
+Normally, testing code like that would be removed after testing is complete, but I have decided to leave mine in as does not change the presentation of the game at all if it is not activated.
+Cheat mode in my implementation can be turned on by naming Player 1 `dirtycheater`.
+This will allow you to set the values of all dice instead of randomly determining them.
+Note that there are no re-rolls in cheat mode, as I assume that you have set the dice to your preferred values the first time.
+Therefore, after all five dice have been entered, you must immediately select the scoring category.
+Play then passes to the next player, who will enter her preferred dice values.

+Have fun!